arjavdongaonkar/Informative-Image-Captioning/README.md

 **Imp: This code is implemented using Tensorflow-gpu.**

-   **You must have a Nvidia GPU and corresponding Drivers.**
+   **You must have an Nvidia GPU and corresponding Drivers.**

 # Dataset
-I have used Flickr8k dataset(size 1 GB).
+I have used The Flickr8k dataset(size 1 GB).
 MS-COCO and Flickr30K are other datasets that you can use.

 Flickr8K has training images-***6000***